sysco-middleware/sysco-middleware.github.io/_posts/2019-08-21-gcp-kms-encryption.md

 }
 ```

-We want to store the password as sequence of bytes which can only be encrypted using the KMS keys.
-Therefore the type of the password field is []byte.
-This way we always store the password as bytes (after encryption) and decrypt them using KMS key in order to call third parties.
-To encrypt the credentials, we will use the service account kms-enc-dec, which has a limited scope to encrypt or decrypt the password.
+We store the password as sequence of bytes as bytes (after encryption) and decrypt them using KMS key in order to call third parties.
+To encrypt the credentials, we use the service account kms-enc-dec, which has a limited scope to encrypt or decrypt the password.
 The following code snippet shows how to encrypt the password and store it as a datastore entity.

 ```go
 // create kms client